Quarkonium spectra with magnetically induced anisotropic confinement: Introduction

-\textit{Introduction.} Understanding how fundamental interactions respond to external influences is a recurring theme across many areas of physics.
+Understanding how fundamental interactions respond to external influences is a recurring theme across many areas of physics.
 In strongly interacting systems, such external influences are particularly informative, as they offer new opportunities to explore the formation of bound states and the response of their internal dynamics to changes in the surrounding environment~\cite{Hattori:2016emy,Zhao:2020jqu,Iwasaki:2021nrz}.
 Quantum chromodynamics (QCD), the theory of the strong interaction, remains not fully understood under external conditions, making it a compelling subject for investigation.
 Because QCD is inherently nonperturbative at hadronic scales, first-principles numerical approaches, i.e., lattice QCD simulations, play a central role in revealing the mechanisms of confinement~\cite{Bonati:2014ksa,Bonati:2016kxj,DElia:2021tfb} and hadron properties~\cite{Bali:2011qj,Luschevskaya:2012xd,Hidaka:2012mz,Luschevskaya:2014lga,Luschevskaya:2015cko,Bali:2017ian,Bali:2018sey,Luschevskaya:2018chr,Hattori:2019ijy,Bignell:2019vpy,Bignell:2020dze,Ding:2020hxw,Ding:2022tqn,Endrodi:2024cqn,Ding:2025pbu,Ding:2026qzu} in magnetic fields.
+Moreover, strong magnetic fields are generally relevant to heavy-ion collisions, where transient fields up to $eB \sim 1~\mathrm{GeV}^2$ may be generated in the early stages of collisions~\cite{Kharzeev:2007jp,Skokov:2009qp,Voronyuk:2011jd,Deng:2012pc}.

 Lattice QCD simulations have shown that a strong magnetic field induces a pronounced anisotropy in the quark-antiquark potential~\cite{Bonati:2014ksa,Bonati:2016kxj}, which has recently been explored up to \(eB = 9~\mathrm{GeV}^2\)~\cite{DElia:2021tfb}.
 In particular, the confining force becomes stronger transverse to the magnetic field and weaker along it, as illustrated schematically in Fig.~\hyperref[fig:schematic]{\ref*{fig:schematic}(a)}, while the accompanying anisotropy of the short-range Coulomb interaction was found to be small~\cite{Bonati:2016kxj}.
 This naturally raises the question of how hadronic bound states respond when the underlying interaction becomes anisotropic.